saecki/zig-grep/paper/paper.typ

 The raw benchmark output can be found in the `bench` directory.

-Benchmarks were run using `hyperfine` and a modified version of the `test.py` script.\
-The exact command used was:
+Benchmarks were run using `python 3.11.7`, `hyperfine 1.18.0` @hyperfine and a modified version of the test-suite which can be found at `test/test.py`.
+By default `hyperfine` runs each command at least 10 times.
+The exact command used to run the benchmarks was:
 #sourcecode[```sh
 python test/test.py --ripgrep -v --bench --fail-fast -d test/data ./zig-out/bin/zig-grep
 ```]